 Note: you could have the same Contoso Contract content type set up across many other site collections and use them anywhere in your tenant.
 This would mean the DLP policy would be in effect across any site collection in your tenant storing Contoso Contracts.
 This makes this a very scalable solution.

 I tried using the existing SPContentType and ContentType managed properties but neither of them worked for setting a DLP rule.
 I had success with using one of the pre-configured RefinableString## managed properties instead.

 Step 4: I requested a re-index of the library/site.

 Step 5: To test the managed property setting, I entered the search request below to ensure the two documents of type Contoso Contract would be returned.
 I used the alias, ContentTypeAlias, in the search query but the managed property name, RefinableString03, would have worked equally as well.

-Step 6: I configured the DLP Policy to be in effect across all Exchange, SharePoint and OneDrive locations.
-This must be done via PowerShell.
+Step 6: I configured the DLP Policy to be in effect across all SharePoint locations.
+This is how to do this via PowerShell.

 Step 7: I configured the DLP Rule pointing to the new RefinableString03 managed property.